benajaero/refactored-train/_posts/2018-03-30-Building-The-Computer.md

 To install these: First remove the motherbox from its protective casing and lay it on a non-static workbench.
 The makeshift workbench used in the picture is simply the motherboard box.
 Check the motherboard for any obvious defects such as bent socket pins before installing the components.
 To install the CPU: Open up the CPU cover and remove the CPU from its box, avoiding touching sensitive areas.
 Align the CPU so that it is correctly oriented with the CPU socket, using the bottom-left triangle for reference.
 Gently place the CPU into the socket and close it.
 Next, open the latches for the RAM slots and push in the RAM sticks according to the optimal layout in the motherboard manual.
 Press down firmly until the latches snap back up.

+After this, we must install the CPU cooler.
+Squirt a small dollop of thermal paste on the centre of the CPU.
+This will spread out in an uniform fashion, allowing for efficient heat-transfer between the cooler and CPU.
+Based on what CPU and motherboard you have, use the appropriate pins to install the cooler.
+Finish by plugging the cooler into the CPU_FAN socket.

+The last component to be installed is the GPU.
+This will only be temporarily installed as it has to be reinstalled separately in the case.
+Similarly to the RAM, pop open the PCLE slot, push in the GPU and connect it to a monitor.
+Before booting up we need to connect the electronics to a power supply **TODO TOMORROW**

+Finally, we can start up the system by shorting the PWR pins with a metal object.
+If everything was done correctly and all parts are functional, then the BIOS should successfully boot.

+## Installing System In Case

+Now that we have confirmed the parts are functional and compatible, they need to be permanently fixed in their chassis.

+## Issues and Notes

+There were several unexpected issues in the construction of this computer.
+The first was dama